maxhumber/maxhumber.com/me/index.md

 [//]: # # What is with the website url?
 [//]: # The url hac.im is just my name backwards.

+# What do you do?
+I write code

 # Who are your favorite artists?
 I currently like Oshi, Anderson Paak, and Common.

 # What programming languages do you use?
-Javascript is my favorite but I do like Sass.
-I'm taking a Java class at my school right now (AP Computer Science) which is pretty fun.
+I like using Javascript and Sass when making websites but I also like Python and Haskell.

 # Which sports teams do you follow?
 I like following the Mariners but hate watching baseball.
 University of Washington football and basketball.
 Waiting for the Supersonics.